Braves OF Ozuna arrested on domestic violence charge

 Ozuna was placed on the injured list Friday by the Braves with two dislocated fingers on his left hand.
 In the photo circulating of his apparent arrest, he’s wearing a bright yellow cast on his left hand.

+Atlanta is in New York for a series against the Mets this weekend.
+The Braves lost 13-2 on Saturday night, and manager Brian Snitker said he learned of the arrest after the game.

+“The Braves have made a statement.
+I stand by that and that’s all I know,” Snitker said.

 Ozuna re-signed with Atlanta in February on a $65 million, four-year deal after a stellar first season with the Braves in 2020.

-He batted .338, led the National League with 18 homers and finished sixth in NL MVP balloting.
+He batted .338, led the National League with 18 homers and finished sixth in NL MVP balloting, becoming a fan favorite in the process with his colorful celebrations, including mimed selfies after home runs.

-Atlanta is in New York for a series against the Mets this weekend.
+The Dominican outfielder hit it off with young teammates Ronald Acuña Jr. and Ozzie Albies.
+Ozuna also was a driver of the club’s pot-stirring hand motion, used by players to celebrate big hits.

 Ozuna’s wife, Genesis Ozuna, was arrested on a domestic violence charge in Miami a year ago Saturday.